 For our purposes we only need to know that at a traditional Buenos Aires milonga tango is only ever danced to music recorded during the Golden Era or Epoca de Oro, that is, music recorded by around 20 orchestras in the period 1930-1953.
 In order to learn traditional Tango Estilo Milonguero this is the only music you need to listen and dance to.
 To put this in some context it is useful to look at the history of tango in terms of rough periods of its development:

 Tango is crystallizing as a new local creole form of music and dance.
-First ensembles devoted uniquely to tango called Orquesta Tipica Criolla emerge.
-These early smaller ensembles feature guitar, flute, violin and bandoneon.
+First ensembles devoted uniquely to tango emerge, known as Orquesta Tipica Criolla.
+These early ensembles are quartets comprising guitar, flute, violin and bandoneon.

-Ensembles playing tango gain popularity with the upper classes and tango moves from the periphery to upmarket cafes and salons in the city centre.
+Tango gains acceptability with the upper classes and moves to cafes and salons in the city centre.
 The first recording studio is established in Buenos Aires.
-There is a tango craze in Europe and the US.
-Tango ensembles grow larger as they add more bandoneons, violins.
-The guitar and flute are replaced by piano and bass.
+There is a tango craze in Europe and the US with tango orchestras led by Francisco Canaro touring France.
+Tango ensembles grow larger adding more bandoneons, violins.
+The guitar and flute are replaced by piano and double bass.

 Guardia Vieja or The Old Guard refers to the first large professional tango orchestras led by Canaro, Fresedo, Donato, De Caro, Lomuto, etc. that give us the first dancable recordings with a more traditional sound.
 These recordings are characterised by a slower, steady beat.
-These recordings are usually played early in the milongas.
+These recordings are usually played early at Buenos Aires milongas.

 Juan D’Arienzo’s orchestra with Rodolfo Biagi arranging and playing the piano revolutionise danceable tango playing tunes with a strong driving beat.
 They produce the most important set of classic recordings.
 It’s the beginning of the early phase of the Golden Era and an important turning point in the emergence of tango as a popular form.
 All traditional milongas play sets of tangos from these recordings.